-The fees with Insight are subject to a minimum fee of £10,000 pa
+The AIL Fiduciary fees are subject to a minimum fee of £60,000 pa

 4. Additional Voluntary Contributions

 The Trustees have provided the following investment options for the AVC contributions of members and which were available until the Scheme was closed to new members in May 2001.